SISTERHOOD SHARING SESSIONS | WOMEN’S HISTORY MONTH | WOMEN TRAILBLAZERS SERIES-HILLARY RODHAM CLINTON

 It is nearly impossible to celebrate Women’s History Month and not acknowledge one of the greatest female icons in American history.
-And so on this the last day of Women’s History Month, Saturday March 31, 2018 ‘Sisterhood Sharing Sessions’ recognizes Hillary Rodham Clinton, an ultimate trailblazer.
+And so in celebration of Women’s History Month ‘Sisterhood Sharing Sessions’ recognizes Hillary Rodham Clinton, an ultimate trailblazer.

 Hillary Rodham Clinton ( October 26, 1947-) is one of the most influential American Politicians in the world.
 Clinton is a Chicago, IL native and an impressive scholar.
 She earned a Juris Doctor from Harvard Law School.
 She was appointed the first female chair of the Legal Services Corporation in 1978 and became the first female partner at Rose Law Firm the following year.
 She is a best selling author with several books to her credit, including the aptly named Living History, of which I am a proud owner, and Hard Choices.

 Hillary Clinton was the First Lady of the United States from 1993 to 2001.
 She went on to become a political powerhouse.
 Clinton served as the junior U.S. Senator from New York from 2001 to 2009 and 67th United States Secretary of State from 2009 to 2013.

 On July 26, 2016, Hillary Rodham Clinton makes history as the first woman Presidential Nominee of a major political party.
 The Democratic Nominee won the popular vote just shy of three million.